AQLT/rjd3filters_old/README.md

-The last estimates can also be analysed with the `implicit_forecast` function that retreive the implicit forecasts corresponding to the asymmetric filters (i.e. : the forecasts needed to have the same end-points estimates but using the symmetric filter).
+The last estimates can also be analysed with the `implicit_forecast` function that retreive the implicit forecasts corresponding to the asymmetric filters (i.e., the forecasts needed to have the same end-points estimates but using the symmetric filter).

 ``` r